UncleGrumpy/Moonlight_8266/README.md

 battery readings with the ESP-01 without needing a voltage divider or any additional pins.
 I plan on adding a battery level indicator to the web interface, but at the moment battery voltage is being reported on the JavaScript console of the web client.

+### A safer battery design

+In the next hardware revision of this project I plan on using LiFePo4 batteries, which will not require the 1N4728 diode, since the entire safe range of the battery falls in the safe voltage range of operation as an ESP8266, or other ESP32 chips.
+This will just require adding one more configuration option to set the low voltage detect, since the voltage measured will be the actual battery voltage (not the voltage after the drop caused by the diode).
+These batteries are much safer than Li-ion battery chemistry.

+Future revisions will likely be based on a more modern chip like the ESP32-C2, C3 or ESP32-C6.
+The performance VS power consumption of the newer RISC-V chips is far superior to the old 8266.

 ## Note on future support